 When the mixture is fluffy enough, your spatula should glide through it easily.

--Replace the teaspoon of vanilla extract with 1 teaspoon of one of the following:
+-Replace the vanilla extract with 1 teaspoon of one of the following:

 - almond extract